 Cat and Dog Vaccinations in Muncie, IN

 With pet vaccinations, diseases such as rabies, parvo, and distemper will be less of a threat to your companion.
-While no vaccine is perfect, pets that are vaccinated regularly have minimal chances of being infected.
-At Care Animal Hospital, it is our goal to give your pet the best odds for a long, healthy life.
+While no vaccine is perfect, pets vaccinated regularly have minimal chances of being infected.
+At Care Animal Hospital in Muncie, IN, our goal is to give your pet the best odds for long, healthy life.
 Vaccines go a long way towards helping us achieve that goal.

 Can Vaccines Be Risky for Pets?

 Every vaccine has its risks.
 However, those risks are quite small, and we use some of the highest quality pet vaccinations available.
 Because we are an AAHA-accredited animal hospital, we follow the latest guidelines for safety, quality, and vaccination frequency.
 We take time to structure a vaccination routine that suits your pet’s lifestyle, and are careful not to over-vaccinate.

 Every pet should have a flexible, custom vaccine plan designed to protect them from more immediate risks.
 We can always amend their plan if their lifestyle changes.